kj7rrv/gptc/README.md

 compiled models), I recommend storing them in JSON format, mainly because the command-line tool uses JSON.

-You can use a raw model anywhere you can use a compiled model.
-However, both the library and the CLI tool will print a big warning to stderr if you do this.
-There is a comment in a random place in this document explaining how to disable this in the library.
-(It's in a comment so you can't do it without some effort.)
-The warning cannot be disabled in the CLI program without hacking the source.

 ## Example models
 I provide an example model trained to distinguish between texts written by Mark Twain and those written by William Shakespeare.
 I chose them because